oconnor663/bao/docs/spec.md

 - **Inner hash length** is 32.

-In addition, the root node -- whether it's a chunk or a parent -- is hashed with two tweaks:
+In addition, the root node -- whether it's a chunk or a parent -- is hashed with two extra steps:

-- The input byte length, encoded as an 8-byte little-endian integer, is appended to the bytes of the node.
+- The total input byte length, encoded as an 8-byte little-endian integer, is appended to the root node.
 - The **last node** BLAKE2 finalization flag is set to true.
 Note that BLAKE2 supports setting the last node flag at any time, so hashing the first chunk can begin without knowing whether it's the root.